klaushofrichter/een-preview/README.md

 ## Usage

 1. Start the application
+2. Enter the base URL for the Eagle Eye Networks API (default is https://api.eagleeyenetworks.com)
-2. Enter your Eagle Eye Networks access token
+3. Enter your Eagle Eye Networks access token
-3. Enter the camera identifier
+4. Enter the camera identifier
-4. Click "Get Preview" to fetch and display the camera preview image
+5. Click "Get Preview" to fetch and display the camera preview image

-The application will automatically save your access token and camera ID to local storage.
+The application will automatically save your base URL, access token, and camera ID to local storage.
 When you reload the page or return to the application later, it will automatically retrieve these credentials and fetch the preview image.

 ## API Functionality